East Timor is a young country still facing economic and political challenges

 “He does,” Clinton said.
 “He’s probably doing it as we speak.”

-Clinton was visiting a nation still working to find its feet.
+Clinton is visiting a nation still working to find its feet.
 East Timor celebrated its 10th birthday as an independent nation in May, but it still suffers bouts of political violence and faces stiff economic challenges to alleviate high poverty rates.

 The country ranks 147th out of 187 countries in the United Nations’ most recent Human Development Index, which rates countries on life expectancy, education and income.